 Prior to 2002, New Hampshire, along with many other states, submitted separate 305(b) Reports and 303(d) Lists.
 To some, this was confusing as it was unclear how waters listed in the two documents were related.
 In an effort to eliminate this confusion and to simplify reporting for the public as well as regulatory agencies, USEPA developed guidance (USEPA, July 2002) and a computer database (the Assessment Database or ADB) to facilitate integration of the 305(b) and 303(d) List.
-For the 2002 reporting cycle, New Hampshire was one of the first states in the nation to use this new approach and database.
+In 2018, USEPA retired their ADB following the development of the new Assessment and Total Maximum Daily Load Tracking and Implementation System (ATTAINS).
+The goal of ATTAINS is to move the integrated reporting process to a paperless process using Exchange Network technology.